NLnetLabs/rpki-doc/source/krill/installation.rst

    rustup update

-For some platforms, ``rustup`` cannot provide binary releases to install directly.
+For some platforms, :command:`rustup` cannot provide binary releases to install directly.
 The `Rust Platform Support
 <https://forge.rust-lang.org/platform-support.html>`_ page lists
 several platforms where official binary releases are not available,